Technigo/project-weather-app/README.md

 Also I feel I have to re-watch Max lecture from this week to learn more on how to better structure the code for this project.
 I didn't have time for that however, but might return to this project in the future and make it better and more advanced when my knowledge has improved.

 I did a quite simple styling for this project, that didn't need too much tweaking to make it responsive.
+I had some difficulties positioning the background image on .weathertoday using CSS background-size/object-fit/object-position.
+I couldn't get the pictures positioned where I wanted.
+I don't know why it didn't work, since I used this before on previous projects.
+I solved it by instead cropping the pictures, but they still don't have ideal position for bigger screens.

 ## View it live